EmmanuelDemey/trainings-v2/accessibility-backmarket/pages/focus.md

   * For example: Cookies banner

 ---

-# Focus Managment
+layout: cover
+---

-* How would you improve a page with a cookies banner ?
+# Question :  How would you improve a page with a cookies banner ?

+---
+layout: cover
+---

-* How would you make invisible elements unfocusale ?
+# Question :  How would you make invisible elements unfocusable ?

+---
+layout: cover
+---
-* How would you make items on the background unfocusable ?
+# Question :  How would you make items on the background unfocusable ?

 ---